KVGandikota/KVGandikota.github.io/_pages/teaching_open.md

 ## How To Apply for Student Projects

-To apply write an email to paramanand.chandramouli@uni-siegen.de with the following details:
+To apply write an email to kanchana.gandikota@uni-siegen.de with the following details:
 - Your study program, semester, and your current Masters/Bachelors transcripts
 - Your experience in programming
 - Research topic you are interested in